digingbil/com_nxpeasycart/docs/architecture.md

 ## Next steps

-1. Extend the admin surface to cover orders, carts, and customer management (API + SPA routes).
+1. Wire payment gateway configuration and checkout workflows, building on the existing settings infrastructure.
-2. Add configuration endpoints for payment gateway settings and surface them in the admin UI.
+2. Implement storefront cart and checkout surfaces that consume the tax, shipping, and coupon services created for the admin.
-3. Introduce domain services (money, inventory, orders) backed by the schema created here, including stock reservation rules and audit logging.
+3. Expand automated coverage around the new admin APIs (settings, tax, shipping, logs) with PHPUnit and Vue component tests.

 ## Testing reference